-- Objective Assessment of Surgical Skills - Operating Room of the Future here is a totally new paradigm in surgical education and training based upon surgical simulation.
+• Objective Assessment of Surgical Skills

+FUNDING Defense Advanced Research Projects Agency (DARPA) U.S. Army Medical Research & Material Command • Telemedicine & Advanced Technology Research Center here is a totally new paradigm in surgical education and training based upon surgical simulation.
 A national consortium of surgical training centers will define new metrics and outcome performance measures, establish criterion-levels of performance, validate efficacy of simulators as educational tools and then train residents to criterion and evaluate the performance in the operating room.